 Preparing Your Construction Site for Severe Weather

-Hurricanes can be destructive, but they can also be anticipated, which allows time for planning and preparation.
+Hurricanes can be destructive, but they can also be anticipated, which can allow time for planning and preparation.
 If your job site is located in an area subject to hurricanes, have it surveyed to determine the potential exposure to high winds and flooding.
-Create a hurricane contingency plan to help prevent loss to the job site due to winds, flooding, mud deposition and theft.
+Create a hurricane contingency plan to help prevent loss to the job site due to winds, flooding, mud buildup and theft.

 - Develop a preparedness checklist.
-Identify areas in need of protection, such as the field office trailer equipment files, tools, heavy equipment, generators, compressors, welding machines, cranes, cranes on barges, tugs, work boats, fuel tanks, permanent materials and forms.
+Identify areas in need of protection, such as the field office files, tools, heavy equipment, generators, compressors, welding machines, cranes, cranes on barges, tugs, work boats, fuel tanks, construction materials, sheet goods and concrete forms.

 - Have a relocation plan.
 If the job involves work on or near bodies of water, make plans to relocate or protect all equipment and watercraft, including tugs and barges.
 Account for the amount of time it would take to complete any relocation.

-- In a hurricane warning, prepare for the potential for hurricane-force winds within 24 hours.
+- In a hurricane warning, prepare for the potential of hurricane-force winds within 24 hours.
 The project superintendent may need to implement all protection measures.